FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 }'
 ```

-Here, `<YOUR_FUSIONAUTH_URL>` is your fully-qualified domain name, including the protocol, for example `https://local.fusionauth.io`. `<YOUR_API_KEY>` is the key that you created in the "Setting up a FusionAuth API key" section, and `<PARENT_USER_ID>` is the "User Id" of the parent user that you just recorded.
+Here, `<YOUR_FUSIONAUTH_URL>` is your fully-qualified domain name, including the protocol, for example `https://local.fusionauth.io`. `<YOUR_API_KEY>` is the key that you created in the "Setting up a FusionAuth API key" section, and `<PARENT_USER_ID>` is the "User Id" of the parent user that you created earlier.
 Record the `Id` value in the response JSON that is returned upon executing the request.
 This is the Id of the newly created family in FusionAuth.
 You will need the Id to add the child user to this family.

 The request to add the child user to the family is similar, but has a few key differences.
 First, since the family already exists, you will use a `PUT` request rather than a `POST` request.
 Second, you need to supply the unique Id for the family `<YOUR_FAMILY_ID>` in the request's URL and you also need to supply the child `<CHILD_USER_ID>` which is "User Id" of the child noted earlier.
 Finally, the `owner` and `role` values will be different.